versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/DataProducer.md

 </div>

 <div markdown="1" class="note">
-Just available in direct transports, this is, those created via `router.createDirectTransport()`.
+- Just available in direct transports, this is, those created via `router.createDirectTransport()`.
+- Data consumers created in pipe transports only verify the subchannels and/or required subchannel associated to a received message if such a data consumer is subscribed to at least one subchannel, otherwise it allows all messages pass through.
 </div>

 ```javascript